 5: Leave the “Allocation Unite Size” to the default selected.

-Now, there are two ways you can format a drive-in, a quick format or the detailed one.
-Quick format wipes your hard drive as well, but data can still be recovered through using recovery tools.
-If you want to wipe your hard drive completely, you might want to uncheck “Quick Format“.
+Now, you can format a drive-in in two ways: a quick format or a detailed one.
+Quick format also wipes your hard drive, but data can still be recovered using recovery tools.
+If you want to wipe your hard drive completely, you might want to uncheck “Quick Format.”

 6: Select the type of formatting you want and click “Start”.

-The time taken depends on your drive’s size, the files in it, and your operating system.
+The time taken depends on your drive’s size, its files, and your operating system.
 However, it shouldn’t take longer than a few minutes.

 How to Wipe A Hard Drive on MacOS?